Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Final Fate - 1942:

-Torpedoed by the Italian submarine Enrico Tazzoli (Fecia di Cossato) on March 6-1942*, position 31 22N 68 05W, 200 miles west of Bermuda, on a voyage from Bombay to New York with a cargo of tea and rubber (via Cape Town and Trinidad).
+She was on a voyage from Bombay to New York with a cargo of tea and rubber (via Cape Town and Trinidad, having left Trinidad on March 1 - see Page 2), when she was torpedoed by the Italian submarine Enrico Tazzoli (Fecia di Cossato) on March 6-1942*, position 31 22N 68 05W, 200 miles west of Bermuda.
 The torpedo struck aft, causing her engines to stop immediately and all the lights went out.
 The cabins and corridors were filled with a blueish gas which made it very difficult to breathe.
 32 out of her complement of 33 had gotten away in 2 lifeboats when the sub appeared and proceeded to shell the ship with about 10 rounds, until she was set on fire and sank an estimated 10 minutes after the torpedo had struck.
 1 man was missing.

 In order to get hold of some extra food and water, they waited until daylight at which time they spotted one of the rafts from which they transferred some provisions and water, before setting sail for Florida (southwest).
-The captain's boat with 18 on board was located by the Dutch Telamon in the morning of March 13th and its occupants landed in Jeremie, Haiti on the 16th.
-The others were picked up by the Norwegian tanker Velma on the 18th.
+In the morning of March 13th, the captain's boat with 18 on board was located by the Dutch Telamon (en route from New York to Curacao) and its occupants landed in Jeremie, Haiti on the 16th (the memorandum mentioned above adds that they were picked up in position 29 20N 70W).
+The day before they were rescued, this lifeboat had encountered a lifeboat with 31 survivors from the Uruguayan Montevideo (also sunk by Tazzoli) and they were also picked up by Telamon and landed in Jeremie.
+A sinking report for Montevideo states that her survivors remained there until March 19, while Tønsbergfjord's survivors continued with Telamon to Curacao.
+The other 14 from Tønsbergfjord were picked up by the Norwegian tanker Velma on the 18th, 60 miles out of Jacksonville, and landed in New Orleans on March 23.

 Crew List - No casualties: